luca-heltai/oandav20/README.md

 ## License

-Oandav20 is licensed under the terms of the MIT License (see the [LICENSE](https://github.com/nait-aul/oandav20/blob/master/LICENSE) file)
+Oandav20 is licensed under the terms of the MIT License, for more details see the [LICENSE](https://github.com/nait-aul/oandav20/blob/master/LICENSE).